-The balance sheets of overseas subsidiaries are translated using the closing rate method, whereby assets and liabilities are translated at the rates of exchange ruling at the balance sheet date.
+The balance sheets of overseas subsidiaries and joint ventures are translated using the closing rate method, whereby assets and liabilities are translated at the rates of exchange ruling at the balance sheet date.
 The income statements of overseas subsidiaries and joint ventures are translated at average exchange rates for the year.
+Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition are treated as assets and liabilities of the foreign operation and translated at the closing rate.
 Exchange differences arising on the retranslation of net assets are taken directly to equity.

-On the disposal of a foreign entity, accumulated exchange differences are recognised in the income statement as a component of the gain or loss on disposal.
+On the disposal of a foreign entity, accumulated exchange differences are recognised in the consolidated income statement as a component of the gain or loss on disposal.